AlexSath/FLAME-CARE/docs/source/install/windows.rst

 ⚠️ Handling common problems during CARE environment initialization:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    1. Pip package cannot be installed.
+a.
+Pip package cannot be installed.

 **SOLUTION:** In ``environment_windows.yml``, change the package version of the package that cannot be installed.